 Porcelain Crowns Guard Your Smile

-A porcelain crown is a tooth-shaped cover that’s placed on the top of a broken or damaged tooth caused by infection or trauma.
+A crown is a cap that’s placed over the surface of a broken or damaged tooth.
 A crown protects the tooth from further damage while restoring its size, shape, strength, and appearance.

 Why Might You Need a Crown?

 Our patients have crowns placed for various reasons, including: